The best kids experiences share three things:

 What It Really Feels LikeFor Real Kids

-• Kids getting bored fast
+• Kids are getting bored fast

 • Mess, noise, and overstimulation